 Also read: How to burn ISO file to USB on Windows

 Besides, the user needs to have a basic idea of what burning of ISO image file means exactly.
 Well, if you are not fully aware, then you should know that ISO image files are fragmented files or achieve files of an optical disk which are compressed in the form of an Image called ISO image.
 It is specifically characterized by the extension it uses, that is .iso file.
 Thus if you want to create a Windows 10 bootable USB on mac then you have to burn the ISO image files onto the disk by segregating a partitioned zone within the disk to avail the compressed files and make them executable.
-The methods in this article will show you how to make a Windows 10 bootable USB/DVD from ISO image files on Mac .
+The methods in this article will show you how to create a Windows 10 bootable USB/DVD on Mac .
 Keep reading to know them in full-length.

 Instead of trying out with an external agent, it would be better to make use of the in-built application of Mac, called Disk Utility to burn the ISO image files on disk to make them bootable.
 It comes pre-installed with the Mac OS so you don't have to worry about its downloading and installation.
 Just follow the steps below to burn ISO files to USB/DVD on Mac OS X.

 Step 1.
 Go to the "Applications" and then "Utilities".